mluis7/pybraille2text/README.md

  [954.
 66.]] -> (-1, -1, -1)
  ```

+Cell coordinates are detected with a high degree of success even with partial images.

 ## Translate cell coordinates to Braille character indexes
 Translate cell coordinates to dot indexes tuples like `((4, 5, 6), (3, 4, 6),)`.